ivmai/bdwgc/docs/cords.md

 Cords package (also known as "cord library") is a string package that uses a tree-based representation.

-See `cord.h` for a description of the basic functions provided.
-And, `ec.h` describes "extensible cords", those are essentially output streams that write to a cord; these allow for efficient construction of cords without requiring a bound on the size of a cord.
+See `cord.h` file for a description of the basic functions provided.
+And, `ec.h` file describes "extensible cords", those are essentially output streams that write to a cord; these allow for efficient construction of cords without requiring a bound on the size of a cord.

 The `cord` library is built along with `gc` library by default unless manually disabled (e.g., in case of cmake-based build, unless `-Dbuild_cord=OFF` option